Yangju Snow Festival

-The Chilgapsan Ice Fountain Festival will run through Feb.
+The Chilgapsan Ice Fountain Festival will run from Jan.
+1 to Feb.
 13 at the Alps Village in Cheongyang-gun, South Chungcheong Province.

 The festival offers various activities, including sledding, bobsledding, ice fishing, a zip line course, horseback riding, bare-hands fishing and more.

-Visitors who do not wish to participate in the hands-on activities can also enjoy the ice fountain, ice artwork and ice cave.
+Visitors who do not wish to participate in the hands-on experiences can also enjoy the ice fountain, ice artwork and ice cave.